 Here are some open issues to be discussed:

-- The master thread goes to sleeping when the initialization is finished.
+- The main thread goes to sleeping when the initialization is finished.
 As Andrey mentioned, we might need it to be awaken from time to time to do some stuffs.
 What kind of update/check should be put here?